Burdick v. United States: Background

 The New York Tribune had reported that a person with political connections was smuggling jewels into the United States in order to avoid paying duties.
 The Wilson administration knew that the leaked information had to have come from the Customs Service, and suspected that it had been obtained by bribery.
-A federal grand jury subpoenaed testimony from Burdick, the city editor, and from shipping news editor William L. Curtin.
+A federal grand jury subpoenaed testimony from George Burdick, the city editor, and from shipping news editor William L. Curtin.
 Burdick and Curtin both took the Fifth and refused to reveal the source of the information.
 In 1914, Woodrow Wilson issued a blanket pardon to the men in a maneuver to force them to testify, because the Fifth Amendment does not apply if the person is immune from prosecution.
 They refused to accept the pardon or testify.
 Burdick was fined $500 and jailed until he complied.

 Decision

 Justice Joseph McKenna delivered the opinion of the Court in favor of Burdick.
 The Court ruled Burdick was entitled to reject the pardon for a number of reasons, including the implicit admission of guilt and possibly objectionable terms contained in a conditional pardon.
 As Burdick was entitled to reject the pardon, he was also entitled to assert his right against self-incrimination under the Fifth Amendment.

 Although the Supreme Court's opinion stated that a pardon carries "an imputation of guilt and acceptance of a confession of it," this was part of the Court's dictum for the case.
 Whether the acceptance of a pardon constitutes an admission of guilt by the recipient is disputed.
 In Lorance v.
 Commandant, USDB (2021) the 10th Circuit Court of Appeals ruled that "there is no confession and Lorance does not otherwise lose his right to petition for habeas corpus relief for his court-martial conviction and sentence.
 The case was remanded for further action not inconsistent with the court’s opinion."
+Also, "Brian Kalt, law professor at Michigan State University's College of Law, said that the idea that accepting a pardon is equivalent to admitting guilt is 'based on a widespread misunderstanding' of the Burdick ruling" because "'[i]t is certainly true that as a practical matter, and a matter of public opinion, a pardon can make the recipient look guilty,' Kalt said.
+'But sometimes people overread Burdick and say that accepting a pardon has some sort of formal legal effect of declaring someone guilty.
+That is not the case.'"
+According to experts, "[s]ometimes presidents use their pardon powers not just to forgive, but to exonerate."